Santa Barbara hotels rebounding from pandemic lows to reach record highs - News Break

 Santa Barbara hotels rebounding from pandemic lows to reach record highs

-They said the industry had a 50% unemployment in Santa Barbara County, which was the hardest-hit industry due to pandemic restrictions.
-And hit a pandemic low of 13% occupancy the second week of April 2020.
+They organization said the hotel industry had 50% unemployment in Santa Barbara County, which was the hardest-hit industry due to pandemic restrictions.
+Hotels saw a pandemic low of 13% occupancy the second week of April 2020.

+However, now that many COVID-19 restrictions have been lifted, Visit Santa Barbara is seeing record high hotel occupancies.

 The post Santa Barbara hotels rebounding from pandemic lows to reach record highs appeared first on NewsChannel 3-12 .